 Andrology will change the way in which oligozoospermia is reported from 1st April 2019.
 Oligozoospermia was previously only reported when the total number of spermatozoa per ejaculate was <39 million.
 The new reporting procedures will include oligozoospermia for any results where there is <15 million per ml (the concentration) and/or total numbers of spermatozoa in the ejaculate <39 million.
 This will help referrers understand what may be used for subsequent management whilst also giving them important information regarding the functioning of the male reproductive tract.

 The use of alpha-chymotrypsin, a broad-spectrum proteolytic enzyme for diagnostic semen analysis samples has been ceased for motility assessments unless under rare circumstances.

 Retrograde Examination Procedure

 Retrograde analysis is available at Good Hope Hospital.
 This will assess numbers of sperm and motility (if present).
 Morphology is not assessed as part of this examination.
-The test was assessed by UKAS for accreditation to ISO15189:2012 on 21/01/2020 and will be included as part of the scope of accreditation in the near future.
+The test was assessed by UKAS for accreditation to ISO15189:2012 on 21/01/2020 and is now included as an accredited test.

 - Created on .